vtjnash/www.julialang.org/blog/_posts/2019-10-20-string-escape.md

 understand quoting, because it falsely identifies double-quotes with separating arguments, which is **not** the case.
-The rule becomes *vastly* simpler if we understand that the presence of a quote in string triggers two modes, the first being (1) "interpret special chars" mode and (2) "ignore special chars".
-Upon entering each mode the `"` used to trigger the mode we are entering is ignored and hen further processing is continued.
-When we enter mode 1, spaces are interpreted literally and after we exit we're in mode 2, where spaces now are not special and delineate arguments.
-The simple rule is to scan from *left-to-right* a command line and when we encounter a double-quote `"` we enter mode (1) and discard the `"` and when we encounter another double-quote we enter mode (2) and discard `"`.
+The rule becomes *vastly* simpler if we understand that the presence of a quote in string triggers two modes, the first being (1) "interpret special chars" mode and (2) "ignore special chars" mode.
+Upon entering each mode the `"` used to trigger the mode we are entering is ignored and then further processing is continued.
+When we enter mode 1, spaces are interpreted literally and after we exit mode 1, spaces are now not special and are used to delineate arguments.
+The simple rule is to scan the command line from *left-to-right* and when we encounter a double-quote `"` we enter mode 1 and discard the `"` and when we encounter another double-quote we exit mode 1 and discard `"`, after which we are in the "ignore special chars" mode where a space separates arguments.
 It's not easy to understand where the concept of unbalanced double-quotes, doesn't exist.
 The quotes simply trigger one of the two modes described.